Revised January 13, 2020

 Your Choices and Access to Information

-- The right to access your Personal Information;
+- to access your Personal Information;

 If you no longer want to receive marketing communications from The Muse, please follow the “unsubscribe” instructions that are included at the bottom of each message.
 Please note that if you unsubscribe from our marketing communications, you will still receive administrative messages.